 Community Wood Chipper Program

 Did you know you are legally required to remove flammable vegetation from a minimum of 30 feet and up to 100 feet on all sides of your home depending on fire risk?
+But we can help!
+Our Chipper Program assists residents in maintaining defensible space by providing no-cost chipping to our community.

 • The chipper cannot take raked duff, pine needles, grass or garbage bags.